Kuwait: Backlash against new labor market rule linking ‘education’ to job roles

 PHOTO

-KUWAIT CITY: A recent decision by the Public Authority for Manpower to link occupational descriptions to the educational levels of workers in the private sector has sparked a significant backlash from economists and industry officials.
+KUWAIT CITY, Aug 28: A recent decision by the Public Authority for Manpower to link occupational descriptions to the educational levels of workers in the private sector has sparked a significant backlash from economists and industry officials.

 They argue that this decision is overly rigid and fails to reflect the practical realities of the labor market, which values actual competence over formal educational credentials.
 Economists and business leaders have expressed strong disapproval of what they perceive as the authority’s arbitrary and impractical approach.
 They argue that many roles within the private sector do not necessitate a university degree, highlighting that practical experience and skill often outweigh formal educational qualifications in these positions.